Arman

 Arman portrait 01

-"As a witness to my society, I've always been very involved in the cycle of production, consumption and destruction".
+“As a witness of my society, I have always been deeply involved in the cycle of production, consumption, and destruction.”

 Watch a film dedicated to Arman and Éliane Radigue.